Creating Enjoyable Earthquakes

 Bearing the brunt

 Everybody loves a good disruption, don’t they?
 Especially if it disrupts the competition’s business (and not your own).
 But wait a minute.
 Look around.
 If you do that, you might hear an entirely different story about disruption.
 As a matter of fact, people hate disruption they can’t control, they hate to be at the receiving end of sudden, decisive change without being given prior warning or an opportunity to adapt.
 If you listen to what „normal“ people (and also many sysadmins!) say about disruption, you might find out a majority of them has had just about their fill with all those disruptive developments in the last twenty years or so, thank you very much.
 Naysayers, complainers - right?
 Unfortunately, those naysayers and complainers are your audience, your customers, the people you want to sell all your disruptions too.
-So, for the sake of the argument: what will
+So, for the sake of the argument: what will your favorite disruptions - if they’re any good - do to other people?

 Design is not about polishing apples